 The world has great expectations for the automotive industry over the next decade.
 As city infrastructures improve, connectivity and technologies advance, and strides are made toward fully autonomous vehicles, the way people use and interact with vehicles will completely transform.

-The new technologies that will enable this transformation are starting to become well known – including cameras, sensors, connectivity components and intelligent software.
-However, one standard, yet unappreciated feature, is also enjoying a technological revolution: lighting.
+The new technologies that will enable this transformation are starting to become well known – including cameras, sensors, connectivity components, and intelligent software.
+However, one standard, yet unappreciated feature, is also enjoying a technological revolution: automotive lighting.

 While these technologies are at different stages of development and implementation across markets, industry players are now "active in the development of LED headlamps and variable-beam adaptive headlight systems," according to Just Auto.

 For example, a technology known as ‘laser matrix’ is improving the safety of high-beam driving.
-The technology combines laser lights, digital light processing and micro mirrors into a lighting architecture that has both light and dark zones.
-The system automatically masks-out areas in front of the vehicle, such as on-coming cars, to avoid blinding drivers and pedestrians; and intensifies light into traffic signs or dangerous situations.
+The technology combines laser lights, digital light processing, and micromirrors into a lighting architecture that has both light and dark zones.
+The system automatically masks-out areas in front of the vehicle, such as on-coming cars, to avoid blinding drivers and pedestrians, and intensifies light into traffic signs or dangerous situations.
 It's effective and efficient automotive lighting software at work!

 LEDs bring many advantages to the table – most importantly they use 75 percent less energy and last 25 times longer than incandescent lighting.
 Since the introduction of the first full LED headlamp in 2007, the technology has also allowed lighting to "become a distinctive feature" and has "enabled innovative functions like the glare-free adaptive high beam," according to Power Electronics.